-The active site gorge of AChE contains two sites of ligand binding, an acylation site near the base of the gorge and a peripheral site at the mouth of the gorge some 1.5 - 2.0 nm from the acylation site.
-This peripheral site is an attractive target for the design of new drugs that might selectively protect against organophosphate reaction at the acylation site, and we have clarified its role in AChE function.
-We first showed that small ligands which bind selectively to the peripheral site inhibit AChE by slowing the rates at which substrates enter and exit the acylation site.
-We then found that substrates like acetylthiocholine itself transiently bind to the peripheral site to accelerate their entry into the acylation site.
-We also observed conformational interaction between the peripheral and acylation sites.
-These studies have led us embark on the design of new cyclic peripheral site ligands that may block the access of organophosphates but not acetylcholine to the acylation site, thereby offering protection against organophosphate toxicity.
+The active site gorge of AChE contains two sites of ligand binding: an acylation site near the base of the gorge and a peripheral site at the mouth of the gorge some 1.5 to 2.0 nm from the acylation site.
+This peripheral site is an attractive target for the design of new drugs that might selectively protect against organophosphate reaction at the acylation site, and work in Dr. Rosenberry's lab has clarified the role of this site in AChE function.
+Lab researchers first showed that small ligands that bind selectively to the peripheral site inhibit AChE by slowing the rates at which substrates enter and exit the acylation site.
+They then found that substrates such as acetylthiocholine itself transiently bind to the peripheral site to accelerate their entry into the acylation site.
+Researchers also observed conformational interaction between the peripheral and the acylation sites.
+These studies have led Dr. Rosenberry and colleagues to embark on the design of new peripheral site ligands that may block the access of organophosphates but not acetylcholine to the acylation site, thereby offering protection against organophosphate toxicity.

 Significance to patient care